pnnl/mcl/rust/libmcl-sys/README.md

  mcl_sched
 ```
 If you built mcl manually you may need to specify the path to the mcl_sched binary

+## FEATURE FLAGS
+We expose three feauture flags, losely corresponding to configuration options of the underlying MCL c-library
+1.  mcl_debug - enables debug logging output from the underlying c-libary
+2.  shared_mem - enables interprocess host shared memory buffers
+3.  pocl_extensions - enables interprocess device based shared memory buffers, requires a patched version of POCL 1.8 to have been succesfully installed (please see <https://github.com/pnnl/mcl/tree/dev#using-custom-pocl-extensions> for more information)

 ## STATUS
 MCL (and libmcl-sys) is a research prototype and still under development, thus not all intended features are yet implemented.